Preparing your business for the holidays

 6. Prioritize recovery

-• Try to make time for recovery so you can enter the new year full of energy.
+• Try to make time for recovery so that you can enter the new year full of energy.

 Did this help you?

-Did you feel like you got the information you were looking for in this article?
+Did you feel that you received the information you were looking for in this article?